joedski/react-polymer-smoketest/README.md

 This can probably be eased in a React Class, though, but that adds some complication.
 Still, it'd be necessary when handling list items anyway.

-This is certainly a mark against adding React here.

 Loading Process